Data Model

 The database does not accept live animals from Group Sources be taken ex-situ.

 An animal of species X recorded in a Group Source Record must not be duplicated as an Animal Source Record, and vice versa.
-If an Event contains both a Group Source Record and an Animal Source Record of species X, the total number of animals of that species in the Event is the sum of those in the Group Source Record and the individual(s) recorded separately as Animal Source Record (e.g., the individuals in the group of animals of species X plus a carcass collected of the same species that would have belonged to the count of dead animals of the Group Source Record if not collected).
+If an Event contains both a Group Source Record and an Animal Source Record of species X, the total number of animals of that species in the Event is the sum of those in the Group Source Record and the individual(s) recorded separately as Animal Source Record (e.g., the individuals in a group of animals of species X plus a carcass collected of the same species that would have belonged to the count of dead animals of the Group Source Record if not collected).

 For example, consider a herd of 20 cows illegally raised in a protected area whose health is assessed at time t.
-If two cows are sampled, the two sampled cows should be documented as two separate Animal Source Record (one per cow), while the remaining 18 cows are recorded as a single Group Source Record, categorized by sex, age, and health status.
-In this scenario, the total number of cows is 20—the 18 recorded in the Group Source Record plus the 2 documented as Animal Source Records.
+If two cows are sampled, the two sampled cows should be documented as two separate Animal Source Records (one per cow), while the remaining 18 cows are recorded as a single Group Source Record, categorized by sex, age, and health status.
+In this scenario, the total number of cows is 20—the 18 recorded in the Group Source Record plus the two documented as Animal Source Records.
 The “herd” identity of these 20 cows split in three Source Records can be maintained using a cluster (see Complexities).
-If, however, the Group Source Record incorrectly includes all 20 cows while two of them are also recorded as Animal Source Record, the total count would incorrectly sum to 22, introducing duplication.
+If, however, the Group Source Record incorrectly includes all 20 cows while two of them are also recorded as Animal Source Record, the total count would incorrectly sum to 22.

 Animal Source